 I smelt the beach, but I couldn’t see seawater directly because of along the shoreline the seawall obstructed my view.
 The structural mitigation carried out by the Japanese government to prevent the possibility of the tsunami disaster in the future.
 I estimated the distance to the beach and the location where I stood around a hundred meters.
 I looked around, no more houses and found reeds as tall as an adult.
 Small yellow flags were swaying in the breeze triggered my curiosity.
 The flags were installed along the rope and connected to the ground with the binder.

 “What does the flag means ?”
 I asked enthusiastically to Oda-san.

 “These flags seems like a message if the people want to return to this area again,” said Oda-san.
-He also explained if the Japanese government relocated the entire of populations to new places far away from the coastal zone.
+He also explained if the Japanese government had relocated the entire of populations to new places far away from the coastal zone.

 The spirit of Tsunami-Tendenko

 However the tsunami-tendenko spirit came to success, it still takes further studies.
 For example, in psychology that people have a strong desire to save others during a difficult situation.
 It is a moral command inherent in the human soul.
-It seems like the message of tsunami-tendeko against the good power spirit.
+It seems like the message in tsunami-tendeko against the good power spirit.

 The tsunami-tendenko spirit requires further study through a practical example.
 There are dilemmas in every decision, but amongst the dilemmas, we have to make an action.(***)